ivkei/llm-cli/README.md

 * Manipulate the history of conversations any way you want (--help will help).
 * Ask LLM to execute commands for you with the knowledge of the OS running.
 * Cross-platform as long as [python](https://www.python.org/) is.
+* Ask the LLM for code via `-o` flag, and possibly redirect to a file.
+Maybe even use `:r !llm-cli -p solve me a coin change problem -o` if you use vim or neovim.
+Or just pipe the output to a pbcopy.

 # Installation
 There are multiple options when it comes to using the application: